juarezr/solrcopy/README.md

 Usage: solrcopy <COMMAND>

 Commands:
-  backup      Dumps documents from a Apache Solr core into local backup files restore     Restore documents from local backup files into a Apache Solr core commit      Perform a commit in the Solr core index for persisting documents in disk/memory delete      Removes documents from the Solr core definitively completion  Generates completion scripts for different shells help        Print this message or the help of the given subcommand(s)
+  backup    Dumps documents from a Apache Solr core into local backup files restore   Restore documents from local backup files into a Apache Solr core commit    Perform a commit in the Solr core index for persisting documents in disk/memory delete    Removes documents from the Solr core definitively generate  Generates man page and completion scripts for different shells help      Print this message or the help of the given subcommand(s)

 Options:
   -h, --help
           Print help (see a summary with '-h')

   -V, --version
           Print version
 ```